lab1092/blender-manual_ja/manual/textures/types/procedural/marble.rst

 =======

 Soft / Sharp / Sharper
-   Three presets for soft to more clearly defined :guilabel:`Marble` Sin / Saw / Tri
+   Three presets for soft to more clearly defined *Marble* Sin / Saw / Tri
    Shape of wave to produce bands
 Soft / Hard